 TTUHSC School of Medicine received approval in Spring 2010 for the establishment of a new accelerated educational program named the Family Medicine Accelerated Track (FMAT).
 This accelerated educational program was developed in recognition of the need to train more physicians who will practice in the major primary care field of Family Medicine.
 Up to 10 students per year will participate in this program.
-The major modifications in this program include additional coursework in the summer between Years 1 and 2, a longitudinal Family Medicine Clerkship in Year 2 and a new Family Medicine experience at the end of Year 3 that will cover material normally presented in Year 4 of the standard curriculum.
+The major modifications in this program include additional coursework in the summer during Phase 1, a longitudinal Family Medicine Clerkship in their second year and an advanced Family Medicine experience at the end of Phase 2 that covers material normally presented in the advanced clinical training component (Phase 3) of the standard curriculum.

 Blocks and Clerkships Credit Hours Weeks

-Year One
+Phase 1

-Clinically Oriented Anatomy (Fall) 9 10
+Anatomy, Histology, and Embryology (Fall) 10 10

-Biology of Cells and Tissues (Fall) 6 8
+General Principals (Fall) 8 8

+Organ Systems 1 (Spring) 10 10

-Structure and Function of Major Organ Systems (Spring) 6 9
+Organ Systems 2 (Spring) 9 9

-General Principles of Infectious Disease (Spring) 8 10

-P3/DOCS 1 (Fall & Spring) 6 3
+P3/DOCS (Fall & Spring) 6 3

-Year Two

 FMAT 1 (Summer) 8 8

-Immunity and Multisystem Disorders (Fall) 6 8

-Integrated Neurosciences (Fall) 9 11
+Organ Systems 3 (Fall) 7 7

+Organ Systems 4 (Fall) 12 12

-Systems Disorders 1 (Spring) 7 8
+Organ Systems 5 (Spring) 8 8

-Comprehensive Basic Science Examination 0 1

-Systems Disorders 2 and Life Span Issues (Spring) 5 5

 Step 1 Enhancement Course 3 4

-P3/DOCS 2 (Fall and Spring) 5 3
+P3/DOCS (Fall & Spring) 5 1

-Basic Medical Spanish (Fall) 0
+Basic Medical Spanish 0

-Family Medicine Clerkship/ F-MAT 2 (Fall & Spring) 12
+Family Medicine Clerkship/ F-MAT 2 (Fall & Spring) 12 (12)

-Year Three (Required Clerkships)
+Phase 2 (Required Clerkships)

 Internal Medicine 8 8

 Surgery 8 8

 Obstetrics & Gynecology 8 8

 Pediatrics 8 8

 Psychiatry 8 8

-F-MAT 3 8 8
+F-MAT 3 16 16

 Integration Seminar - Student Grand Rounds 0

-Total for MD 148 136
+Total for MD 154 136